Frequently Asked Questions (FAQs)

 For example, couldn’t an administration (state or federal) that is unfriendly to women’s reproductive health services–which are currently delivered and have always been through the private sector–introduces a state or federal bill accusing such services of “failing to deliver” using bogus criteria–the waiting times for appointments are too long, the prices are not transparent, etc. They could argue that the LWV agrees (!), due to the League’s new deprivatization concurrence.

-As one might point out, unlike entities with contracts to privatize, entities that are not bound by a contract may not have a clear-cut criterion for failing to deliver.
+As one might point out, entities that are historically private health services are not bound by specific terms in a contract, and thus may not have a clear-cut criterion for failing to deliver.

 However, the VT study also considered whether the same criteria in the position–for turning something public over to private hands–also apply for a service being provided privately (without a specific contract).
 That is, if they don’t meet the criteria in the position of transparency, accountability, ensuring the public good etc, lawmakers may want to make laws to put those services into a public program, and this position update would allow League members to support them if they wanted to.
 (The study is not yet published.
 We will have to consult it later–as soon as we can.)